 What do you anticipate could potentially stand in your (or your teammates') way to feeling accomplished this week?
 Consider referring back to previous journal responses.
 For instance, did you identify yourself as someone that occasionally falls prone to imposter syndrome?
 Or someone that can become unproductively frustrated by bugs and issues if you don't catch yourself?
 List anything applicable.

 How could you increase the feeling of accomplishment experienced with your teammates this week?
 For each potential roadblock you recorded above, list at least one thing you can do to proactively prevent it from negatively effecting your group project experience.

-We'll discuss our responses with our group project teammates in class Monday.
+We'll discuss our responses with our group project teammates at the beginning of our next class.
 Make sure your responses are recorded before then!